Sahil-Gupta-ml/Web-scraping-autooscraper/README.md

 * No use of html tags for scraping

 ## Disadvantage
-* Somtimes we get mixed results so soring them using slicing is required.
+* Somtimes we get mixed results so sorting them using slicing is required.